Bobby Gonzalez: Seton Hall (2006–2010)

 Gonzalez led the 2009-10 Pirates to postseason play for the first time in four years, with a berth in the NIT.
 Six minutes into the Pirates' first-round matchup with Texas Tech, forward Herb Pope knocked Texas Tech's Darko Cohadarevic to the floor with a punch to the groin.
 After officials reviewed the play on the replay monitor, Pope was ejected from the game, and Seton Hall subsequently lost 87-69.

 The next day on March 17, 2010, Seton Hall fired Gonzalez.
 Despite the Pirates' on-court improvement, school officials did not believe that he was a good representative for Seton Hall.
 According to The Star-Ledger, Seton Hall University School of Law dean Patrick Hobbs, who oversaw the athletic department at the time, recommended Gonzalez's firing on the weekend before the NIT.
 In a statement released after Gonzalez' ouster, Hobbs said that Seton Hall had "core expectations" for how coaches and players conduct themselves.
 Seton Hall president Monsignor Robert Sheeran made the final decision to fire Gonzalez, saying that he no longer had confidence in Gonzalez' "ability to coach and to lead."
 He added that "athletics never exist to besmirch the university in any way."
 School officials were displeased with Gonzalez's behavior—specifically, his tendency to berate Seton Hall administrators, opposing coaches, opposing players and referees.
 They were also concerned about several incidents involving Seton Hall players.

 A month after his firing, Gonzalez sued Seton Hall for wrongful termination, seeking to be paid for the last two years of his contract.
 The suit was settled in August 2010; terms were not disclosed.

 After Seton Hall (2010–present)

 Since leaving Seton Hall, Gonzalez has been a scout for NBA teams, motivational speaker, basketball analyst on TV and radio, and consultant.

 Gonzalez was the assistant coach of BC Nevėžis of Lithuanian Basketball League for the 2020-21 season.

 In 2021, Gonzalez joined the Detroit Pistons as a scout.

+In 2026, Gonzalez was named an assistant coach under new Mississippi Valley State head coach Mike Davis.